clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 And a couple of special custom types:

-- `SpacetimeDB.SATS.Unit` - semantically equivalent to an empty struct, sometimes useful in generic contexts where C# doesn't permit `void`.
+- `SpacetimeDB.Unit` - semantically equivalent to an empty struct, sometimes useful in generic contexts where C# doesn't permit `void`.
-- `Identity` (`SpacetimeDB.Runtime.Identity`) - a unique identifier for each user; internally a byte blob but can be printed, hashed and compared for equality.
+- `Identity` (`SpacetimeDB.Identity`) - a unique identifier for each user; internally a byte blob but can be printed, hashed and compared for equality.
-- `Address` (`SpacetimeDB.Runtime.Address`) - an identifier which disamgibuates connections by the same `Identity`; internally a byte blob but can be printed, hashed and compared for equality.
+- `Address` (`SpacetimeDB.Address`) - an identifier which disamgibuates connections by the same `Identity`; internally a byte blob but can be printed, hashed and compared for equality.

 #### Custom types